-Mary Ann founded several transgender social and activist groups, and conducted a research study to show companies that adding medical coverage for transgender health benefits would cost them virtually nothing.
+Mary Ann founded several transgender social and activist groups.
+She conducted a research study that proved the addition of transgender medical coverage would cost companies virtually nothing.
 She has been featured in the Daily Beast, Out Magazine, Google Arts and Culture, Salon, Diversity Factor, SHRM, L-Mag, Nokia, Faces of Open Source, and Out TV.

-Mary Ann earned her PhD in Computer Science from UC Berkeley in 1981, where she created the first email attachment and led an early social media network.
-At Bell Labs, she made email easier to use, brought email@example.com email to the have-nots, and published Internet standards for email and social media.
+Mary Ann earned her PhD in Computer Science from the University of California at Berkeley in 1981, where she created the first binary email attachment tool and led Usenet, an early social media network.
+At Bell Labs, she made email easier to use, brought email@example.com email to the have-nots, and published Internet standards for email and Usenet.

 More about Mary Ann

 Read her Wikipedia page.